matrix-org/matrix-spec-proposals/proposals/2644-matrix.to-v2.md

 client-server API is added to support the new format with only an event ID.

 > TODO: To support this, a new client-server API will be defined which
 > allows clients to query the mapping from event ID to room ID.
-I'd like
+This will be
-> feedback on whether to define such a thing here, or in a separate MSC.
+> defined in a separate MSC.

 The ``<additional arguments>`` and the preceding question mark are optional and only apply in certain circumstances: